raspy135/Qun-mk2/README.md

 If the pattern has more than 8 steps, the modifier will be applied to only the current page.
 If you want to apply the modifiers to all pages, you don't want to reset modifiers.

 After you applied the modifiers, the modifier values would be reset.
-Apply is very powerful tool to create generative pattern.
+Apply is powerful tool to create generative pattern.

 ### PLY:SEQ ON/OFF